immstudios/nebula/README.md

 After initial setup, use `make install` to create symlinks for command line utilities and create your first user using `./manage.py adduser` command.

-To start Nebula, open a screen session and run `./nebula.py` in one window and `./manage run hub` (API server) in the second one.

 Need help?
 ----------